 The almost universal fate of streamlined housings until the demise of steam was their later removal to facilitate maintenance.

-Bibliography: "L'évolution du matériel moteur et roulant des chemins de fer de l'Etat" by Lucien Maurice Vilain, Paris: pub Vincent, Fréal et Cie, 1967.
+Bibliography: "L'évolution du matériel moteur et roulant des chemins defer de l'Etat" by Lucien Maurice Vilain, Paris: pub Vincent, Fréal et Cie, 1967.

-Left: Tragedy on the PLM
+| Left: Tragedy on the PLM

 A wind-splitting locomotive of the PLM hauling the express to the Cote d'Azur bears down on a level-crossing at Saint-Fons, in February 1909.
-The old codger (93 years old) was attempting to cross the line in front of the express, and the gatekeeper, Madame Clement, tried to pull him to safety, but both were killed.
+The old codger (93 years old) was attempting to cross the line in front of the express, and the gatekeeper, Madame Clement, attempted to pull him to safety, but both were killed.
 She was reported to have previously saved several people in similiar circumstances.

 From Le Petit Journal